Any Way the Wind Blows: The Future of Heath Care Payment Reform

 3. Politics/Policies: whipping up a frenzy of speculation – without any clear direction

-Meanwhile, CMS Administrator, Seema Verma, gave a grim report on the Center for Medicare and Medicaid Innovation’s (CMMI’s) APM programs.
+That said, it’s too early to say how the federal government will advance payment reform models, especially when its top priority will be COVID-19.
+During his campaign, Biden expressed modest support for APMs as a strategy for reducing Medicare costs, but didn’t offer much specificity.
+Meanwhile, CMS Administrator, Seema Verma, gave a grim report on the Center for Medicare and Medicaid Innovation’s (CMMI’s) APM programs back in October 2020.
 Administrator Verma’s assessment of the CMMI APM pilots is that “they have lost billions of dollars, and just a handful have seen significant improvements on quality metrics—a weak return on investment for taxpayers.”
 The Secretary hinted toward a future of mandatory APMs that hold providers at risk financially, and pressed CMMI for more accurate data and analytics to support providers’ efforts to manage population health, but offered no other details on future direction for value-based payment models.

 4. Purchasers: Fed up with waiting for the dust to settle